vslchumids/shuri-w205_A1/exercise_1/loading_and_modelling/README_LOAD.txt

 IV.
 List of Tables Created
 ===========================
-1. hospital - Contains provider ID, name and state of each hospitals in the data set.
+1. hospital_info - Contains provider ID, name and state of each hospitals in the data set.

 Source files:
 Hospital General Information.csv

-2. survey_response - Contains the 3 types of scores/points in HVBP program's data of the Hospital Consumer Assessment of Healthcare Providers and Systems
-(HCAHPS) Patient Survey: achievement, improvement and dimension points.
-The response_category field of this table will serve as an indicator of the survey questions corresponding to the points, for example, communication of the nurses, communication of the doctors, cleaniness of the hospitals, etc.  These information will be extracted from the column headings of the raw data.
+2. survey_res - Contains the Base Score and Consistency Score, which according to the HCAHPS fact sheet (http://www.hcahpsonline.org/files/August%202013%20HCAHPS%20Fact%20Sheet2.pdf), are the 2 main parts of the Patient Experience of Care Domain score.
+Each of the eight HCAHPS dimensions measured in the survey are already encapsulated in the HCAHPS Base Score and Consistency Score.
+Thus, other detailed scores are not necessary to investigate a hospital's standing in the HCAHPS patient survey.

 Source files:
 hvbp_hcahps_05_28_2015.csv